iblowmymind/material-madness/README.md

 A little theme utilizing the material-darker color palette.
 Made for [Powercord](https://powercord.dev).

+## Disclaimer

+This is a mess.
+I only made this for me to use myself.
+Please.
+Spare yourself and don't.

 ## Features

 - material-darker color palette
 - rounded text bar
 - some other tiny snippets
+- some other not so tiny snippets
 - yeah that's basically it

 ## Recommended Themes Alongside This One